Free interactive D&D 5e SRD stat block

 How to run Rhinoceros

 Open at distance with line of sight.
-Passive Perception 11 means the rhino notices a moving party at maybe sixty feet in clear terrain, and once it notices, it commits.
-The classic opening is a savanna crossing, the rhino lifting its head from a wallow, the GM saying "it starts to run".
+Passive Perception 11 means the rhino notices a moving party at about 60 feet in clear terrain, and once it notices, it commits.
+The classic opening is a savanna crossing: the rhino lifts its head from a wallow and starts to run.
 Give the players one round of warning.
-Anyone who Dashes makes 60 ft. and is probably out of the cone; anyone who readies a brace can drop the rhino's first charge into a held action.
-The party that stands and discusses eats the charge.
+Anyone who Dashes makes 60 feet and is probably out of the cone.
+Anyone who readies a brace action can meet the first charge.
+The party that stands and discusses eats it.

-The rhino's weakness is its turn radius.
-If the party splits sideways, the rhino runs past, takes 80 ft. to slow and turn, and has to pick a new target.
-A clever rogue can keep the encounter at one charge per round indefinitely with proper spacing.
-Trees, boulders, and ditches all break the line of charge, and a rhino that loses momentum is just a Large grumpy beast at AC 13 that eventually goes down.
+The rhino's weakness is turn radius.
+If the party splits sideways, the rhino runs past, takes 80 feet to slow and turn, and picks a new target.
+A clever rogue can keep the encounter at one charge per round with proper spacing.
+Trees, boulders, and ditches break the line of charge, and a rhino that loses momentum is just a Large beast at AC 13.

-Retreat happens when the rhino has driven the threat off its territory.
-Once the party is a hundred feet downwind or behind cover, it huffs, paws the ground, and turns away.
-Beasts do not chase past the boundary of what they were defending.
+Retreat happens when the rhino has driven the threat from its territory.
+Once the party is 100 feet away or behind cover, it huffs and turns away.
+Beasts don't chase past the boundary of what they defend.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.